-- Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Help secure the campus by keeping all exterior doors closed, latched, and locked unless the door is actively monitored by a district employee. - Follow instructions from teachers and other district employees regarding classroom doors. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
-A student may make anonymous reports about safety concerns by contacting the Superintendent, Joseph Geletka at 830.669.2411. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.
+- Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
+A student may make anonymous reports about safety concerns by contacting the Interim Superintendent, Pam Seipp at (830) 669-2411. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.